darshand15/darshand15.github.io/_projects/7_Blockchain_Transaction.md

  * As any transaction can be viewed, it makes pricing the transparent and thus prevents horrendous price tags and the resultant exploitation of the helpless patients (which is quite common especially in times of emergencies)

 ## Implementation Details

+ * The project involved the implementation of a custom blockchain from scratch using Nodejs and nodemon and used custom RSA encryption and decryption algorithms to store the data securely.
+This secure custom blockchain exhibited the features of a typical blockchain and was used as the primary network and storage medium for the healthcare records and the organ/blood donation.
+ * The use of a public ledger and implementation of nodes adopting the longest available chain ensured the secure storage of all the relevant data.
+This makes tampering with the data almost impossible due to the high computation power required by a maliciously motivated entity to solve the complex mathematical problem faster than the rest of the network.
+ * The project also involved the implementation of a front-end website that can be used by the hospitals and patients alike to access and retrieve the healthcare records securely and to participate in transparent organ/blood donation transactions.